-void Histogram(enum target, sizei width, enum internal-format, boolean sink);
+void Histogram(enum target, sizei width, enum internalformat, boolean sink);

-target must be HISTOGRAM if a histogram table is to be specified. target value PROXY_HISTOGRAM is a special case discussed later in this section. width specifies the number of entries in the histogram table, and internal format specifies the format of each table entry. sink specifies whether pixel groups will be consumed by the histogram operation (TRUE) or passed on to the minmax operation (FALSE).
+target must be HISTOGRAM if a histogram table is to be specified. target value PROXY_HISTOGRAM is a special case discussed later in this section. width specifies the number of entries in the histogram table, and internal format specifies the format of each table entry.
+The maximum allowable width of the histogram table is implementation-dependent, but must be at least 32. sink specifies whether pixel groups will be consumed by the histogram operation (TRUE) or passed on to the minmax operation (FALSE).